YDK-Solutions/ydk/README.md

 $ pip install -r requirements.txt
 ```

-# Usage
+## Generate YDK components
+All the YDK components/packages can be generated by using Python script `generate.py`.

 ```
 $ ./generate.py --help
-Usage: generate.py [options]

-Options:
+usage: generate.py [-h] [-l] [--core] [--service SERVICE] [--bundle BUNDLE]
+                   [--adhoc-bundle-name ADHOC_BUNDLE_NAME]
+                   [--adhoc-bundle ADHOC_BUNDLE [ADHOC_BUNDLE ...]]
+                   [--generate-doc] [--generate-tests]
+                   [--output-directory OUTPUT_DIRECTORY] [--cached-output-dir]
+                   [-p] [-c] [-g] [-v] [-o]

+Generate YDK artifacts:

+optional arguments:
-  --version           show program's version number and exit -h, --help          show this help message and exit -p, --python        Select Python language.
-This is currently the default option -l, --libydk        Generate the libydk core package (required for using YDK Python, Go, C++) -c, --cpp           Select C++ language
+  -h, --help            show this help message and exit -l, --libydk          Generate libydk core package --core                Generate and/or install core library --service SERVICE     Location of service profile JSON file --bundle BUNDLE       Location of bundle profile JSON file --adhoc-bundle-name ADHOC_BUNDLE_NAME
+                        Name of the adhoc bundle --adhoc-bundle ADHOC_BUNDLE [ADHOC_BUNDLE ...]
+                        Generate an SDK from a specified list of files --generate-doc        Generate documentation --generate-tests      Generate tests --output-directory OUTPUT_DIRECTORY
+                        The output directory where the sdk will get created.
+  --cached-output-dir   The output directory specified with --output-directory
+                        includes a cache of previously generated gen- api/<language> files under a directory called 'cache'.
+                        To be used to generate docs for --core -p, --python          Generate Python SDK
+  -c, --cpp             Generate C++ SDK
-  -g, --go            Select Go language
+  -g, --go              Generate Go SDK
-  --core              Generate the core for the selected language --bundle=PROFILE    Generate the bundle for the selected language --one-module-per-class
+  -v, --verbose         Verbose mode
+  -o, --one-class-per-module
-                      Generate python bundles by creating separate python modules for each class -v, --verbose       Verbose mode
+                        Generate separate modules for each python class corresponding to yang containers or lists.
-  --generate-doc      Generation documentation
-  --output-directory  The output-directory .
-If not specified the output can be found under `ydk-gen/gen-api/python`
 ```
-The below steps specify how to use `ydk-gen` to generate the core and a bundle.
-Pre-generated bundles and core are available for python, go and C++: [ydk-py](https://github.com/CiscoDevNet/ydk-py),  [ydk-go](https://github.com/CiscoDevNet/ydk-go) and [ydk-cpp](https://github.com/CiscoDevNet/ydk-cpp).
+The below steps specify how to use `generate.py` to generate YDK core, model bundle, and service packages.
+All these package are available for Python, Go and C++ in corresponding github repositories: [ydk-py](https://github.com/CiscoDevNet/ydk-py),  [ydk-go](https://github.com/CiscoDevNet/ydk-go) and [ydk-cpp](https://github.com/CiscoDevNet/ydk-cpp).

 The script [create_ydk_sdk_for_github.sh](create_ydk_sdk_for_github.sh) can be used to generate the `ydk-py`, `ydk-cpp` and `ydk-go` repositories after having generated all the bundles and core packages using `generate.py`.

 ## First step: choose model bundle profile

-The first step in using ydk-gen is either using one of the already existing [bundle profiles](https://github.com/CiscoDevNet/ydk-gen/tree/master/profiles/bundles) or constructing your own bundle profile, consisting of the YANG models you are interested in:
+The first step in using ydk-gen is either using one of the already built [bundle profiles](https://github.com/CiscoDevNet/ydk-gen/tree/master/profiles/bundles) or constructing your own bundle profile, consisting of the YANG models you are interested to include into the bundle:

 Construct a bundle profile file, such as [```ietf_0_1_1.json```](profiles/bundles/ietf_0_1_1.json) and specify its dependencies.